Exploration

 Get data from a table

-Most times it makes more sense to select more recent data instead of data starting from the beginning as it will be more relevant.
-In order to improve the readability, one can apply the functions for transforming the metric_id and asset_id to their names.
-The , * syntax allows to select all fields, but also add something else to the result.
+After inspecting the structure of a given table, you can execute a few simple queries to obtain some data from the table to see how it looks.
+Most of the time, it makes more sense to select more recent data instead of data starting from the beginning, as it will be more relevant.
+To improve readability, you can apply functions for transforming the metric_id and asset_id to their names.
+The , * syntax allows you to select all fields but also add something else to the result.

 1